cowboy-bebop7/Admission_Predictor/README.md

 # Admission_Predictor

-This project is for predicting the chance of admission for students.
+This project is for predicting the chance of admission for students in particular college.

-It uses two regression algorithms for predicting the chance of admission:
+It uses two regression algorithms :
 * Random Forest Regressor
 * Gradient Boosting Regressor